 Animals replace the roles of the traditional characters in the deck.
 Here are some sample cards:

 Tarot for Kids

 Something of a real breakthrough deck, the Tarot for Kids by Theresa Reed was published by Sounds True.
-This deck is truly accessible for children and tweens, but can work brilliantly as a professional deck in public settings.
-Many of the Major Arcana have been renamed to make them more accessible to young minds; for example, the Hanged Man becomes Patience and the Lovers becomes Friends.
+This deck is truly accessible for children and tweens but can work brilliantly as a professional deck in public settings.
+Many of the Major Arcana have been renamed to make them more accessible to young minds; for example, the Hanged Man becomes Patience and the Lovers become Friends.